05 September 2025

 Download our Driver Handbook for all the information you need to know about getting the most from your novated lease with Savvy Benefits!

-Novated lease FAQs
+Novated lease frequently asked questions

 If I leave my job, what happens to my novated lease?

-If you move jobs and your new place of work doesn’t offer novated leasing, your current agreement will become de-novated.
-This means it’ll revert to post-tax payments, stripping away the tax benefits you’d otherwise enjoy.
 However, if you’re moving to another place that offers novated leasing, you can easily have your lease re-novated to your new job and resume savings.
 Savvy is a leading expert and can help both you and your new employer get set up.

 Note: any unspent budgets will need to be returned to you through payroll and cannot be transferred to your new employer.